Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Add IP addresses to multi-source rule**

-To add a rule that will block traffic from several IP ranges, please run the command below.
+To add a rule that will block traffic from several IP ranges, run the below command.

 ```bash
 az webapp config access-restriction add --resource-group $ResourceGroupName --name $WebAppName --rule-name AllowBranchWarsawIPaddresses --action Allow --priority 200 --ip-address 192.168.1.0/24,192.168.10.0/24,192.168.100.0/24,$YourPublicIPaddress
 ```

-**Check if your app allow connections**
+**Check if your app allows connections**

 Use your browser or *curl* command to check if your app is working correctly.